Spark diversity, equity, inclusion, and accessibility.

 How can educators and other campus leaders take up the responsibility of enhancing students’ inclusion and belonging?
 In this talk, we answer this question by showcasing the ongoing action research of students and faculty concerned with supporting all students’ meaningful math learning.
 We will provide insight into our task design and research on how course experiences can enhance students’ inclusion and belonging in mathematics.
 We will detail what a culturally and historically responsive literacy framework is, how it can be leveraged to design rich tasks, and how students are responding to those tasks.

 b.
 “Ensuring All Students Succeed: Steps to Help Students with Dyscalculia in General Chemistry”

 General Chemistry is a foundational course for many science, technology, engineering, and mathematics (S.T.E.M.) majors, as a result it plays an important role in the pathway of students obtaining a degree in a STEM field.
 Students who struggle with General Chemistry tend to struggle with the math.
 Dyscalculia a type of neurodiversity that is characterized by difficulty in working with numbers, equations, and symbols.
 This can make a course like General Chemistry especially challenging as there are many new symbols and equations.
 Steps were made to how equations and calculations were reviewed in class as well as how they were written in the notes.
 These steps were found to not only help students with dyscalculia but other students as well.

 8.2 Lightning Round 2 – Schine Student Center, Room 228

 a.
 “Where Are Your Feet”

-This presentation will share more about the Onondaga Nation’s Haudenosaunee Confederacy and the land in which we currently stand.
+This presentation will share more about the Onondaga Nation’s Haudenosaunee Confederacy and the lands where Syracuse University was built.

 b.
 “A SENSES Playlist: Remixing DEIA Praxis through Creative Narratives”